paulhamsh/Spark-Parser/Spark Format Description.md

 An example is shown below, with each new data sequence on a new line.
 The bit expansion is the format byte with the bits reversed, to show where the new sequence starts.

 Exploring the data it doesn't look like the format bits are always correct.
+But they are used by the Spark - if they are set to zero then the message doesn't work.
+Perhaps it uses them to find the start of a data element only and ignores any that imply another element starts within it.

-It seems that each command / sub-command has a specific set of parameters and these bits are not required.
+It seems that each command / sub-command has a specific set of parameters and these bits are not required to fully interpret the message (even though Spark appears to use them).

 ```
      F1   D1 D2 D3 D4   D5 D6 D7               Reversed bit expansion of F1